project-illium/illium-documentation/docs/developers/security.md

 The transaction validation program only validates that:

-- The sum of ILX ouputs plus the transaction fee <= the sum of the ILX inputs
+- The sum of ILX outputs plus the transaction fee <= the sum of the ILX inputs
 - The sum of each unique output token <= the sum of each unique input token

-Thus one might try to steal coins by attaching an input for a junk token and sending that token to the contract output.
+Thus, one might try to steal coins by attaching an input for a junk token and sending that token to the contract output.

 For example: